This is a major work providing a country-by-country analysis of African oil and gas.

 Covering 26 countries in total, this book features contributions from a variety of leading experts in the industry, including from ministries of petroleum, national oil companies, international oil companies, law firms and consultancies.

-This unique new work provides a wider understanding of oil and gas law, contracts and regulations within the African continent.
+This unique work provides a wider understanding of oil and gas law, contracts and regulations within the African continent.